hallanbatman/SBA-308A/ReadMe.md

 # SBA 308A: JavaScript Web

+## Application Description
+This project is a single-page web application, built using asynchronous JavaScript and The Dog API.
+The game presents users with two random dog images side by side, each labeled with its breed name.
+The user clicks on their preferred dog, and the chosen dog remains on screen while the other is replaced with a new random dog.

+## Concepts and Features
+- Use of fetch and async/await to handle API calls cleanly.
+- Clear separation of concerns by organizing code into three modules:
+    - `api.mjs` → handles all API communication.
+    - `ui.mjs` → manages DOM rendering and event listeners.
+    - `main.mjs` → contains the game logic and orchestrates interactions.
+- A responsive and engaging interface styled with CSS, including standardized image sizes for a consistent gallery look.
+- Proper handling of asynchronous behavior to avoid race conditions and ensure the game runs smoothly.

 ## Objectives
 - Use asynchronous JavaScript tools to build a responsive web application.
 - Demonstrate understanding of the JavaScript event loop.